openziti/ziti-sdk-jvm/ziti-springboot-client/README.md

 ```
 The ziti rest template is now ready to use just like any other rest template but it will resolve addresses and connect to services through your ziti controller.
 Highly recommended not to use it for other public/external services even if it works to do so.
+To read more about ziti services please see [ziti service](https://openziti.github.io/ziti/services/overview.html).

 ### Ziti identity from other sources
 To override the socket factory in order to provide your own identity you can do the following: